Anne Hunter

 — School Library Journal

-Earlier this year, The Lonely Goose, written by veteran science writer Lela Nargi and illustrated by me, came out with Random House Studio:
+The Lonely Goose, written by veteran science writer Lela Nargi, illustrated by me and published by Random House Studio received some nice reviews:

 “…this stunning book is sure to inspire curiosity and empathy.”